-14. How does (did) the case account for poverty, gender, marginalised groups and inclusiveness issues?
-[Please elaborate, considering issues of energy justice, disadvantaged groups in North and South, access to affordable energy and inequalities in terms of climate vulnerability (e.g. rural/remote locations)].
+14. How des all the are contributed and and and all the are contributed and and are all the are contributed and are all the are ar idias iso [Please elaborate, considering issues of energy justice, disadvantaged groups in North and South, access to affordable energy and inequalities in terms of climate vulnerability (e.g. rural/remote locations)]4.

-15. In which way do the actors in the case see themselves as
+15. In with way do the atos in the axe see turned as

-Some examples of inclusion of marginal groups are: Reduced membership fees, lower share of prices for vulnerable groups; targeted information and engagement activities; member diversity; energy efficiency services targeted at vulnerable groups; lower energy tariffs for vulnerable groups; knowledge about energy vulnerability, poverty, the preferences, needs and living situations of vulnerable and energy poor households; engagement with energy vulnerable and poor households; addressing energy poverty in organisational statutes (Hanke et al. 2021).
+4 Some examples of inclusion of marginal groups are: Reduced membership fees, lower share of prices for vulnerable groups; targeted information and engagement activities; member diversity; energy efficiency services targeted at vulnerable groups; lower energy tariffs for vulnerable groups; knowledge about energy vulnerability, poverty, the preferences, needs and living situations of vulnerable and energy poor households; engagement with energy vulnerable and poor households; addressing energy poverty in organisational statutes (Hanke et al. 2021).